NJacksonDev/cinalist-api/README.md

+## API
+A minimal, secure RESTFUL api created with Node.js and Express.

+## Installation

+Clone the repo by using git clone.
+Run npm install on the cloned directory.
+Dependencies: cors, dotenv, firebase-admin, firebase-functions, mongodb.

-### See information regarding this project, including how to install and run it, in the readme of the frontend portion of the application (https://github.com/NJacksonDev/cinalist-react).
+See more information regarding this project in the readme of the frontend portion of the application (https://github.com/NJacksonDev/cinalist-react).